-Students in their graduating year can access up to \$50,000 for tuition and stipend; other students can access up to \$25,000 with the opportunity for follow on funding in subsequent years.
-Fellows also receive grants to support travel to emerging markets during the summer and winter breaks in order to build professional relationships, conduct primary market research, test prototypes, or run pilot studies.
+Fellowships are awarded up to \$25,000.
+Fellows may also receive grants to support travel to emerging markets during the winter break to build professional relationships, conduct primary market research, test prototypes, or run pilot studies.

 The scholarship amount awarded to each new Fellow is determined by several factors, including the number of new Fellows and the pool of funding available for that academic year.
-In general, funds awarded have ranged from \$5,000 to \$50,000 for the length of the Fellowship.